emojicode/emojicode.github.io/src/reference/errors.md

 closure.

 In Emojicode errors are represented by instance of the 🚧 or its subclasses.
-For instnace, the class 🚧🔸↕️ is used to represent errors that occur during input/output operations, such as when reading a file.
+For instance, the class 🚧🔸↕️ is used to represent errors that occur during input/output operations, such as when reading a file.

 In case a method, initializer or closure may fail, it should be declared as